Horse racing in the Philippines: Thoroughbred-era (1935–present) started

 The logo of the Philippine Racing Club's "Saddle & Clubs Leisure Park" in Naic, Cavite, Philippines (2013).

 In 1935, the Philippine Legislature signed Act No. 4130 This law authorized the holding of Sweepstakes Races by the Philippine Charity Sweepstakes Office, which replaced the National Charity Sweepstakes on October 30, 1934.
-The MJC became incorporated in 1937, becoming the Manila Jockey Club, Inc. (MJCI), transforming itself from a social association into a business.
+The MJC became incorporated in 1937, becoming the Manila Jockey Club, Inc. (MJCI), transforming from a social association into a business.

 In 1937, the Philippine Racing Club was established in Makati and became a competitor to the MJCI.
 Established by Filipino and American businessmen, the Philippine Racing Club (PRC) was also organized for the purpose of using horse breeds of "superior quality" for horseracing.
 In 1939, Commonwealth Act No. 156 was enforced.
 This Commonwealth Act was later amended through Commonwealth Act No. 156.
 The purpose of Commonwealth Act No. 156 was to include the Philippine Tuberculosis Society Inc. in the holding of yearly National Grand Derby Races, with the goal of promoting the breeding of local or native horses in the Philippines.

 At the beginning of the 1940s, when Rafael Roces became the president of MJCI, he introduced two types of bet on the horseracing menu: the "daily double" bet and the llave ("key") bet.
 The daily double bet is unique to the Philippines, and is not offered in other countries.
 The daily double bet is still popular today.

 While under American possession, the Philippines became involved in World War II (1939–1945).
 Although the war began in 1939, it only started to affect the Philippines directly in 1941 when the United States entered.
 MJCI had to close for the duration of the war.
 From 1941, the Gran Copa trophy of the MJCI was kept by Dr. Salustiano Herrera, an officer of the club.
 The invading Japanese armed forces used the premises of the MJCI as their barracks.
 After World War II, the MJCI's buildings were converted by the Americans into a facility with "a hospital and a garrison".

 Herrera returned the Gran Copa trophy to MJCI and it was installed in the Trophy Room.